 At the ambush site, ”he airborne FAC in the flare ships on station directed 74 strike sorties, with the fighters using napalm, general purpose, frags, CBU, 2.75 rockets and 20 mm cannon in support of the column.
 "Puff", the AC-47, dropped 25 flares and expended 4,000 rounds of 7.62 mm minigun fire against the attackers.
 By 0930, 24 October, fire on the convoy had dwindled to small arms, and by 1300 the VC broke contact because of the airstrikes.”

 Pleime, the first preparatory phase (20-26 October)

 - On 19 October, the NVA 33rd Regiment launched the attack of the Pleime camp.
 The attack was a luring tactic aiming to attract the II Corps main force out of Pleiku to destroy it with an ambush.
 II Corps Command took up the challenge.

-- On 23 October, II Corps Command made a request for reinforcement from IFFV (General Stanley R.Larsen) to replace the 22nd Ranger Battalion that was needed to reinforce the relief column in the task of securing the Pleiku Airfield and Pleiku city.
-At 1300 hours the US reinforcement (Ingram Task Force comprising 1/12 Air Cavalry Infantry Battalion and the one battery 2/19 Arty) arrived in Pleiku.
+- On 23 October, II Corps Command requested for reinforcement from IFFV (General Stanley R.Larsen) to replace the 22nd Ranger Battalion that was needed to reinforce the relief column in the task of securing the Pleiku Airfield and Pleiku city.
+At 1300 hours, the US reinforcement (Ingram Task Force comprising 1/12 Air Cavalry Infantry Battalion and the one battery 2/19 Arty) arrived in Pleiku.

 - On 25 October, the Relief Armored Task Force pushed through the ambush site and entered the camp at dusk.